 By Evan Cameron | Associate, Development Writing

-Cyclone Chido (December 2024 - Present Day): In mid-December, Cyclone Chido directly hit Mayotte, a small overseas French department with a population of about 320,000 people, as a Category 4 storm with winds up to 225 km/h (140 mph).
-The storm destroyed 90% of the island’s structures, devastating entire communities.
-Communications were down across much of the island, along with electricity, water, and basic services.
-WCK’s Relief team has partnered with 80+ restaurants across Mayotte to provide warm, comforting meals for people without access to food.
-We have also cooked out of a Field Kitchen established on the island, with meals including chicken curry with turmeric, ginger, cinnamon, and peppercorns, served with jasmine rice.
-In addition to hot meals, WCK has provided food kits to families able to cook for themselves.
-These kits, assembled with locally sourced ingredients, support a family of five for several days.
-Each one has included fruit, milk, flour, and cooking essentials like charcoal.
-We have also distributed ingredients and donated kitchen equipment to community kitchens, helping sustain existing meal preparation efforts.
-WCK has served tens of thousands of meals a day and has distributed more than 2.7 million meals in total so far.
+Cyclone Chido (December 2024 - March 2025): In mid-December, Cyclone Chido directly hit Mayotte, a small overseas French department with a population of about 320,000 people, as a Category 4 storm with winds up to 225 km/h (140 mph).
+Entire communities were devastated and communications down across much of the island, along with electricity, water, and basic services.
+WCK’s Relief team constructed a Field Kitchen and partnered with more than a dozen restaurants across Mayotte, where cooks prepared warm, comforting meals for people without access to food.
+In addition to hot meals, WCK provided food kits to families who were able to cook for themselves.
+These kits, which were assembled with locally sourced ingredients, supported a family of five for several days.
+Each kit included fruit, milk, flour, and cooking essentials like charcoal.
+WCK served more than 4 million meals to families.

 Links: